Flipjms/age-check/readme.md

 );
 ```

 This package gives you a basic view with a basic form without styling.
+You should change the config file to use one of you own and use the partials views provided to help you generate the form.

-You should publish the views and change them to suit your needs:
+You can also publish the views and change them to suit your needs:

     php artisan vendor:publish --provider="Clumsy\AgeCheck\AgeCheckServiceProvider" --tag="views"